o-waring/subseasonal_forecasting/README.md

 #### Sequencing

-A sequence length of 26 was used for this model, with step 14; so a year of 26 fortnightly 2-week averaged inputs.
+A sequence length of 26 was used for this model, with step 7 - half a year of 26 fortnightly 2-week averaged inputs.
 Other sequence lengths and steps were considered, and can be parametrised; however this choice had the most success.

 #### Model

 The hybrid spatial-temporal model takes three input streams for a given region_id and start date.
 These three input streams are processed and concatenated before being fed into the LSTM architecture.
 See below diagram for architecture.

-1. Spatial Temporal Input - at each timestep, local region tensors centred around region_id are fed through a 2D convolutional layer, before being flattened, fed through a dense layer.
+1. Spatial Temporal Input - at each timestep, local region tensors centred around region_id are fed through a 2D convolutional layer, before being flattened, and fed through a dense layer.

 2. Region ID Embedding Input - at each timestep, region_id categorical field is fed through an embedding layer, with the aim to numerically compute similarity between regions.